artemis-consulting/prototype-pool1/README.md

 Prerequisites and Installation for Design Environment
 =====================================================
-To install the prototype on your machine, follow the installation steps here << << this should link to: Section-pool1-installation >>
+To install the prototype on your machine, follow the [installation steps here](https://github.com/artemis-consulting/prototype-pool1/blob/master/SUPPORTING_DOC.md#running-locally).